-This month, the color teal is sweeping the nation as we celebrate Ovarian Cancer Awareness
+In September, the color teal swept the nation as we commemorated Ovarian Cancer Awareness

-Month!
-Women all over the country are fundraising for disease research and spreading
+Month.
+Women all over the country continue to fundraise for disease research and spreading

 information on the dangers of ovarian cancer.
 So what about you?
 Are you helping the cause?

 Do you know the facts?
 Let’s start with the basics.

 Ovarian cancer is a type of cancer that develops in one or both of a woman’s ovaries or the

 connected fallopian tubes.
 According to the Ovarian Cancer Research Fund Alliance, in its

 mildest form, ovarian cancer can be treated by removing the affected ovaries and fallopian